scipion-em/docs/docs/developer/tutorials/creating-a-workflow-template.rst

 Exporting a workflow
 ---------------------

-When you have a workflow, its protocols can be selected by ctrl-click on each one.
+When you have a workflow, its protocols can be selected by **Ctrl-click** on each one.
 When you have more than one protocol selected, in the Scipion options bar, ``Export`` option will appear as shown in the following figure: